sashianl/sample_service/docs/using-development-docker-compose.md

 Generally, the required services are:

 - ArangoDB 3.5.1+ with RocksDB as the storage engine
-- Kafa 2.5.0+
+- Kafka 2.5.0+
+- Zookeeper latest (not sure why this isn't pinned)
-- KBase Mock Services
+- KBase Mock Services, which provides:
+  - workspace
+  - auth

 ## Starting the containers